CCLC 2020 - Open for Innovation

-The conversation will engage experts from a wide range of US and international private foundations, universities and free market friendly think tanks.
-We will explore promising opportunities for cross-border policy innovation and collaboration.
+The conversation engaged experts from a wide range of US and international private foundations, universities and free market friendly think tanks.
+We explored promising opportunities for cross-border policy innovation and collaboration.

 The third annual meeting of the Clean Capitalist Leadership Council was held on September 23, 2019 at 5:00pm at Club 101, 101 Park Avenue in New York City.
 More than 100 souls packed the conference room and adjacent reception area to hear news of innovative policy design, and the intersection of free market policy and clean energy infrastructure.